Praise the Lord! Blessed is the man who fears the Lord,

 Saul Seeks to Kill David

 8 There was war again.
-David went out, and fought with the Philistines, and killed them with a great slaughter; and they fled before him.
+David went out, and fought with the Philistines, and killed them in a great slaughter; and they fled before him.

-9 An evil spirit from the Lord was on Saul, as he sat in his house with his spear in his hand; and David was playing music with his hand.
+9 An evil spirit from the Lord was on Saul, as he sat in his house with his spear in his hand; and David David had his hand at the lyre, playing.

 10 Saul sought to pin David to the wall with the spear; but he slipped away out of Saul’s presence, and he stuck the spear into the wall.
 David fled, and escaped that night.